kevinobee/flux-gitops/README.md

-# GitOps with Kubernetes using Argo CD & Kustomize
+# GitOps with Kubernetes using Flux & Kustomize

-Repository contains YAML manifests to bootstrap a Kubernetes cluster maintained by [Argo CD](https://argoproj.github.io/cd/).
+Repository contains YAML manifests to bootstrap a Kubernetes cluster maintained by [Flux](https://fluxcd.io/).

 ## Getting Started